The Shoot (film)

 The Shoot (German: Der Schut) is a 1964 adventure film directed by Robert Siodmak and starring Lex Barker, Marie Versini and Ralf Wolter.
 It was made as a co-production between West Germany, France, Italy and Yugoslavia.
-It is based on the 1892 novel of the same title by Karl May, and was part of a cycle of adaptations of his work started by Rialto Film's series of western films.
+It is based on the 1892 novel of the same title by Karl May, and was part of a string of adaptations of his work started by Rialto Film's series of western films.
 It was a commercial success, benefiting from the presence of Barker and Versini who were stars of Rialto's series.

-It was shot at the Tempelhof and Spandau Studios in Berlin and on location in Kosovo and Montenegro then part of Yugoslavia.
+It was shot at the Tempelhof and Spandau Studios in West Berlin and on location in Kosovo and Montenegro then part of Yugoslavia.
 The film's sets were designed by the art director Dragoljub Ivkov.
 It was shot in Eastmancolor.

 Synopsis

 In the Balkans, then part of the Ottoman Empire, two travellers assist in the battle against a notorious bandit who has kidnapped a French engineer.